Teenlife

 1. It doesn’t hurt to retake the test.

 Many parents believe that retaking the SAT is akin to plastering a large scarlet letter upon their child’s back.
-The reality is students can take the test as many times as they want and choose the highest score from any of their sittings.
+In reality, students can take the test as often as they want and choose the highest score from any sitting to send.

 While I don’t want to advocate becoming an “SAT junkie,” students should know that the SAT is not a one-time, make-it-or-break-it thing.
 This knowledge will help relieve the considerable amount of stress every student feels walking into that cold classroom on a Saturday morning.